Titans release Lewan, Woods, Bullock to clear up cap space - WHIZ News

 The Titans started Wednesday approximately $23.5 million over the salary cap of $224.8 million for the 2023 season, a number they must reach by the start of free agency March 15.
 Only Jacksonville, New Orleans and Tampa Bay had worse cap situations, according to Spotrac.com.

-These three moves leave the Titans $4.2 million over the cap, though they still have an effective cap deficit of about $152,123, according to Overthecap.com.
+These are just the start of the changes for Tennessee, which led the NFL for most players used because of injuries in each of the past two seasons.
+The Titans (7-10) couldn’t overcome those injuries in 2022, missing the playoffs on a season-ending, seven-game skid.

+These four moves resulted in a swing of $37.9 million, creating approximately $11.3 million of cap space for their top 51 players per Spotrac.com.
 Lewan and Woods had been set to carry the sixth and seventh-highest salary cap hits for the team in the 2023 season.

 Lewan’s release has been expected since he tore his ACL last September and was placed on injured reserve.